 Verizon 5G network: How it works

-To get its 5G network off the ground, Verizon leaned heavily into millimeter wave (mmWave).
+To get its 5G network off the ground, Verizon leaned heavily into millimeter wave (mmWave), which Verizon markets as its Ultra Wideband network.
 While both AT&T and T-Mobile have used mmWave to some extent, their initial 5G efforts have concentrated more on using lower-band spectrum for more extensive coverage.

-The different approaches explain the different experience you might have on the carriers’ respective 5G networks. mmWave-based 5G is fast, as we’ll detail below.
+The different approaches explain the contrasting experience you might have on the carriers’ respective 5G networks up until now. mmWave-based 5G is fast, as we’ll detail below.
 But it has a hard time going around obstacles or penetrating walls and glass.
-The sub-6GHz spectrum that makes up the bulk of 5G coverage for AT&T and T-Mobile has a more extensive reach, but speeds are only marginally faster than LTE.
+The sub-6GHz spectrum that makes up the bulk of 5G coverage for AT&T and T-Mobile has a more extensive reach, but speeds were only marginally faster than LTE at launch.

-Verizon isn’t going to rely solely on mmWave for its 5G network in the future.
-It’s going to turn to a technology called dynamic spectrum sharing that will allow the wireless carrier to share spectrum between 4G and 5G, with more demanding tasks like downloads and live streams getting the higher spectrum.
-"We're going to have low band, mid band, high band, and we'll be using use cases to direct the right usage for the right network," said Nicki Palmer, Verizon's chief product development officer..
+Verizon isn’t relying solely on mmWave for its 5G network any more.
+It’s turned to a technology called dynamic spectrum sharing that will allow the wireless carrier to share spectrum between 4G and 5G, with more demanding tasks like downloads and live streams getting the higher spectrum.
+"We're going to have low band, mid band, high band, and we'll be using use cases to direct the right usage for the right network," said Nicki Palmer, Verizon's chief product development officer.

 Verizon 5G coverage map

-Just because Verizon has 5G coverage in a particular city, that doesn’t mean the entire city is covered.
-Rather, Verizon’s 5G coverage is usually concentrated in highly trafficked areas downtown.
+Just because Verizon has Ultra Wideband coverage in a particular city, that doesn’t mean the entire city is covered.
+Rather, Verizon’s high-speed 5G coverage is usually concentrated in highly trafficked areas downtown.
 You also generally need to be within line of sight of a Verizon 5G small cell in order to get 5G coverage — so don't expect 5G to be everywhere you roam.
+Verizon's working on expanding coverage in the cities where it already has Ultra Wideband even as it works to add more cities to the mix.

-In addition to 5G towers in cities, Verizon has also put its 5G cells inside half of NFL stadiums and select NBA and NHL arenas (not that anyone’s spending much time in any of those places during the coronavirus pandemic).
-The 5G coverage in those venues doesn’t extend all areas — just select sections — but it does illustrate that one of the best uses of mmWave 5G is in specific areas where there are a lot of people looking for cellular coverage.
+In addition to mmWave-based 5G towers in cities, Verizon has also put its high-speed 5G cells inside NFL stadiums as well as basketball and hockey arenas (not that anyone’s spending much time in any of those places during the coronavirus pandemic).
+The 5G coverage in those venues doesn’t extend all areas — just select sections — but Verizon is promising to have expanded 5G coverage in 28 of the NFL's 30 stadiums this year.
+It goes to illustrate that one of the best uses of mmWave 5G is in specific areas where there are a lot of people looking for cellular coverage.

 Verizon 5G speed

-Expect fast speeds if you’ve got a 5G-phone tied to Verizon’s network.
+Expect fast speeds if you’ve got a 5G-phone tied to Verizon’s network, and you're around one of those Ultra Wideband towers.

-Our experience with the Galaxy S20 Ultra earlier this year is illustrative.
-Using the phone on Verizon’s network, we saw download speeds top 1.4 Gbps; T-Mobile’s performance over 5G was barely faster than its LTE network.
-And while Verizon’s 5G coverage was initially limited to just download speeds, fast uploads now occur over 5G as well
+Our experience with the Galaxy S20 Ultra when that phone shipped a year ago is illustrative.
+Using the phone on Verizon’s network, we saw download speeds top 1.4 Gbps via mmWave; T-Mobile’s performance over 5G was barely faster than its LTE network.
+And while Verizon’s 5G coverage was initially limited to just download speeds, fast uploads now occur over 5G as well.

 There’s just one problem with these fast Verizon numbers.
-To enjoy the 1 Gbps-plus speeds, you need to be in sight of a Verizon 5G tower.
+To enjoy these super-fast speeds, you need to be in sight of a Verizon mmWave tower.
 That means standing outdoors, and even then performance can be spotty.
 In some of our tests, we’ve gotten a 5G signal on one street corner, only to revert back to LTE once we crossed the road.

 A May 2020 report from OpenSignal reflects our experience with Verizon’s 5G.
 OpenSignal says that Verizon has the fastest 5G speeds of any carrier with an average download speed of 506.1 Mbps.
 But it also has the lowest 5G availability — a paltry 0.5% to 19.8% for T-Mobile’s nationwide network.